AMWA-TV/bcp-005-01/intro.md

 ### Why does it matter?

-- PRO AV Users of NMOS require support for user stories tailored to the PRO AV world/
+- PRO AV Users of NMOS require support for user stories tailored to the PRO AV world
+- To transition to IP and leverage NMOS, existing EDID workflows need to be adapted to match the new technologies

 ### How does it work?